CDLUC3/docker-tutorial/README.md

 ## Follow Up

-If you have follow up questions, reach out to me on UCTech Slack: `@Terry Brady (UCOP-CDL)`
+If you have follow up questions, reach out to me on UCTech Slack: `@Terry Brady (UCOP-CDL)`.

 ---
 ## Notes